Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 			partyman/partyman restart

 	#.
-Create a new Particl wallet on your staking node.
+Create a new Particl wallet on your staking :term:`node`.

 		.. code-block:: bash

 			partyman/partyman stakingnode init

 	#.
 Create a new staking public key.
-It lets you connect your PART coins to the staking node.
+It lets you connect your PART coins to the staking :term:`node`.

 		.. code-block:: bash

 			partyman/partyman stakingnode new

 		Note or copy this staking public key.
-You will need this public key during the setup phase within Particl Desktop.
+You will need this public key during the setup phase within :term:`Particl Desktop`.

 **On Particl Desktop...**

 .. rst-class:: bignums

 	#.
 Make sure you have PART coins in your :guilabel:`public` balance.
 	#.
-In the Wallet module of Particl Desktop, navigate to the :guilabel:`Overview` page located at the top of the menu on the left.
+In the Wallet module of :term:`Particl Desktop`, navigate to the :guilabel:`Overview` page located at the top of the menu on the left.
 	#.
 Click on the downward facing arrow in the :guilabel:`cold staking` widget on the right of your screen.
 	#.
 Click on the blue :guilabel:`Set up cold staking` button and enter your staking public key in the designated space and confirm with a click on the :guilabel:`Enable cold staking` button.